By THOMAS PEIPERT

 Colorado Gov. Jared Polis will weigh in on the recommendation before a final decision by the U.S. Board on Geographic Names.

 The 14,264-foot (4,348-meter) peak southwest of Denver is named after John Evans, Colorado’s second territorial governor.
 Evans resigned after an 1864 U.S. cavalry massacre of more than 200 Arapaho and Cheyenne people — most of them women, children and the elderly — at Sand Creek in what is now southeastern Colorado.

 Fred Mosqueda, a member of the Southern Arapaho tribe and a Sand Creek descendant, said during Thursday night’s meeting that when he first realized Mount Blue Sky was a possible alternative, it “hit me like a bolt of lightning.
 It was the perfect name.”

 “I was asked once, ‘Why are you so mean to the name Evans?’” he recalled.
 “And I told them, ’Give me one reason to be nice or to say something good.
 Show me one thing that Evans has done that I as Arapaho can celebrate.’
 And they could not.”

 Mosqueda, who has been actively involved in Mount Evans’ renaming process, said Evans was in the perfect position as territorial governor to give the tribes a reservation, but “instead he went the genocide route.”

-Polis, a Democrat, revived the state’s 15-member geographic naming panel in July 2020 to make recommendations for his review before they are forwarded to the federal group.
+Thursday’s vote comes as part of national efforts to address a history of colonialism and oppression against Native Americans and other people of color after protests in 2020 called for racial justice reform.
+Polis, a Democrat, revived the state’s 15-member geographic naming panel in July of that year to make recommendations for his review before they are forwarded to the federal group.